 3. Have Fun: We all are familiar with this one.
 Don’t forget to have fun in the summer!
 You earned it.

 a.
 Travel/Vacation: When I was younger I always looked forward to summer family vacations.
 Even though the card rides were long we had fun trips and created long-lasting memories.

 b.
-Do Something that is for YOU: Sometimes during the summer we may forget to take time out for ourselves.
+Do Something that is for YOU: Sometimes during the summer we forget to take time out for ourselves.
 Between traveling and vacationing we can get lost in the fun of summer.
-If this happens take a step back, take a break and do something that is for YOU.
+If this happens take a break and do something that is for YOU.

 4. Get Creative: I am a creative person.
 At least once a week I like to take time away from my schedule to get crafty and work on DIY projects.
 Find your creative outlet and do it!

 a.
-Start a Blog: I always knew I wanted to start a blog, but I didn’t know how.
-This time last year I sat down at my laptop and started to write articles, blog posts, and brainstorm my ideas for Mademoiselle Scientist and writing opportunities for the future.
+Start a Blog: This time last year I sat down at my laptop and started to write articles, blog posts, and brainstorm my ideas for Mademoiselle Scientist and writing opportunities for the future.
 Even though I didn’t know what to expect I am glad I decided to start blogging.
 Try it.
 Blogging is relaxing and another way to get creative.